-Most of us think of cucumbers as green, seed-filled slices on a salad.
+Most of us think of cucumbers (Cucumis sativus) as green, seed-filled slices on a salad.
 Long, green cucumbers are by far the most popular type grown in home gardens, but there are hundreds of cucumber varieties, including round cukes, yellow cukes, skinny English cukes, and exotic Armenian cukes.
 Cucumbers are relatively easy to grow in many different climates.
 Homegrown cukes are tastier and crunchier than most store-bought varieties (and they don't have that thick coating of wax!).

 Cucumbers are in the same family as squash and melons.
 A popular way to categorize cucumbers is to describe them as either slicers or picklers.
 Both types can be eaten fresh, while pickling cucumbers hold their texture well during processing.